GeoscienceAustralia/PyRate/README.md

 ## Installation

 Currently this application does not require any installation.
-You need to add the folder *pyrate* to your PYTHONPATH.
+You need to add the directory containing the *pyrate* folder to the *PYTHONPATH* environment variable.

-To run the tests, you need to set the envrironment variable *PYRATEPATH* to the folder where you put the test data... which you can get from the NCI at */g/data1/dg9/PyRate_Project/data/*.
-There are several version of the data there found in date stamped zip files... you should probably use the most recent.

 ## Documentation